Hall of Fame Librarian

 The West End Stories Project Podcast documents the history of Cincinnati’s West End neighborhood, a community that was broken up and divided by Interstate 75.
 By sharing the stories of former residents, Cincinnati and Hamilton County Public Library (CHPL) is preserving the neighborhood’s history and memories.
 It’s a powerful project that resonates with library staff and customers.

 While a library podcast may not be particularly innovative, using the podcasting platform for an oral history project is.
 The West End Stories Project Podcast updates the idea of oral histories for today’s consumer.
 The goal was to make it more digestible for shorter attention spans.
-Fewer people are turning to blogs, general websites, and books for information; rather they are looking for something that automatically shows up for them on their phone.
+Fewer people are turning to blogs and general websites for information; rather they are looking for something that automatically shows up for them on their phone.
 The podcast is a modern way to record, share, and preserve this kind of content.

 The West End Stories Project may be one of the only oral history podcasts produced by a public library.
 The project is multifaceted and includes blogging and digital preservation of photographs and documents.
 It thoughtfully preserves the stories and images from Cincinnati’s West End neighborhood, which was largely razed in the mid-twentieth century.
 Through podcasts, blog posts, and digital preservation via CHCPL’s Digital Library, the residents, homes, streets, buildings, and organizations that have been lost to redevelopment over the last 60 years are commemorated.
 Additionally, the individuals sharing their memories and the stories of others are taking an active role in the preservation process.
 Without their willingness to participate, these stories may have been lost forever.
 The project not only preserves the rich history of the area for present and future generations, but also serves as a resource for genealogists and researchers as well.